First of all, let’s get to know about the physical interfaces Freematics ONE+ has.

 The data logger sketch is located in datalogger sub-directory.
 To use the sketch, click Load Sketch button and choose datalogger.ino.
 A configuration UI should come out like the following.

 You can change options to enable or disable certain features provided by the sketch.
 Once done, click the serial port button corresponding to Freematics ONE+ to start compiling and uploading.
 If you are not sure which port to choose when there are more than one, disconnect the device, click Refresh button and see which one disappears and then connect again.

 Once completed, you can click Open button to open the serial monitor to see the running result.
+The default baud rate is 115200bps.
 Normally you should have Freematics ONE+ connected to your car’s OBD-II port to see the sketch running.

 Using Freematics ONE+ as a telemetry data logger over WIFI or cellular network

 A telemetry data logger sketch is located in telelogger sub-directory.
 It reads data from OBD-II, motion sensor and GPS (if present), writes the data to files on microSD card (if card present) and send the data to a server overa WIFI or cellular network.
 We have developed and released Freematics Hub a free vehicle telemetry server software which works out-of-box with Freematics ONE+ running telelogger, capable of receiving, storing and illustrating real-time data transmitted from multiple devices.

 If you don’t want to setup your own server but just want to test the device, you can use our server (hub.freematics.com) for testing.

 Now load the sketch into Arduino Builder by clicking Load Sketch button and choose telelogger.ino.
 A configuration UI will come out as following.